hugomrdias/metamask/packages/tools/readme.md

-# filsnap-testing-tools
+# metamask-testing-tools

-This is a collection of tools for testing filsnap.
+This is a collection of tools for testing metamask, metamask flask and metamask snaps.

 > Note: Currently metamask >= v10.28.0 is not supported.